shubham1008042/Respberry-Pi3/AWS.md

 3.Choose Done to return to the AWS IoT console main page.

-Create an AWS IoT Policy:
+Step 3: Create an AWS IoT Policy:

 1.In the left navigation pane, choose Secure, and then Policies.
 On the You don't have a policy yet page, choose Create a policy.